-(a) Where an approved privy, an approved septic tank system, or a connection to an approved public or community sewage system is impossible or impractical, this Section shall not prohibit the state or local health department from permitting approved non-ground absorption treatment systems utilizing heat or other approved means for reducing the toilet contents to an inert or
+(a) Where an approved privy, an approved septic tank system, or a connection to an approved public or community sewage system is impossible or impractical, this Section shall not prohibit the state or local health department from permitting approved non-ground absorption treatment systems utilizing heat or other approved means for reducing the toilet contents to an inert or stabilized residue or to an otherwise harmless condition, rendering such contents non-infectious or non-contaminating.
+Alternative systems shall be designed to comply with the purposes and intent of this Section.

-- (b) Holding tanks shall not be considered as an acceptable sewage treatment and disposal system.
-An improvement permit shall not be issued for a sewage holding tank for any new construction.
-However, an Authorization to Construct may be issued for a holding tank for pumping and hauling of wastewater effluent to a wastewater system approved under this Section when the owner has provided a showing that a malfunctioning system cannot otherwise be repaired by connection to a system approved under this Section or to a system approved under the rules of the Environmental Management Commission.
-Pumping and hauling wastewater effluent shall be performed by a septage management firm permitted in accordance with G.S.
-130A-291.1. - (c) Incinerating, composting, vault privies, and mechanical toilets shall be approved by the state agency or local health department only when all of the wastewater is handled by a system approved under this Section. - (d) Sewage recycling systems which discharge treated waste-water meeting the state drinking water standards may be used only for toilet flushing and recycled sewage shall not be used for body contact or human consumption.
-Such systems must be approved by the state or local health department. - (e) Chemical or portable toilets for human waste may be approved in accordance with G.S.
-130A-335.
+(b) Holding tanks shall not be considered as an acceptable sewage treatment and disposal system.
+An improvement permit shall not be issued for a sewage holding tank.

+(c) Incinerating, composting, vault privies, and mechanical toilets shall be approved by the state agency or local health department only when all of the sewage will receive adequate treatment and disposal.

+(d) Sewage recycling systems which discharge treated waste-water meeting the state drinking water standards may be used only for toilet flushing and recycled sewage shall not be used for body contact or human consumption.
+Such systems must be specifically approved by the state or local health department.

+(e) Chemical or portable toilets for human waste may be used at mass gatherings, construction sites, and labor work camps.
+Chemical or portable toilets proposed for use at a labor work camp shall have an operation permit from the local health department upon a showing by the owner or controller that the chemical or portable toilet shall be maintained in a sanitary condition.
 Chemical or portable toilets shall have a watertight waste receptacle constructed of nonabsorbent, acid resistant, noncorrosive material.
+The chemical or portable toilet waste collected shall be discharged into an approved sewage treatment and disposal system.

-History Note: Authority G.S.
-89C; 89E; 89F; 90A; 130A-335;

-Amended Eff.
-August 1, 1991; January 1, 1990; Temporary Amendment Eff.
-January 20, 1997;
+History Note: Statutory Authority G.S.
+130A-335(e) and (f); Eff.
+July 1, 1982; Amended Eff.
+August 1, 1991; January 1, 1990.

-15A NCAC 18A .1959 PRIVY CONSTRUCTION
+.1959 PRIVY CONSTRUCTION